PoisotLab/ms_metaweb_transfer/manuscript.md

 of ecological networks across space, particularly at macro-ecologically relevant scales [*e.g.* @Trojelsgaard2016EcoNet].
-First, networks within a location are difficult to sample properly [@Jordano2016ChaEco; @Jordano2016SamNet], resulting in a widespread "Eltonian shortfall" [@Hortal2015SevSho].
-This first challenge (local incompleteness) has been, in large part, addressed by the recent multiplication of methods aiming to predict interactions *within* an *existing* network, many of which are reviewed in @Strydom2021RoaPre.
+First, networks within a location are difficult to sample properly [@Jordano2016ChaEco; @Jordano2016SamNet], resulting in a widespread "Eltonian shortfall" [*i.e.*, a lack of knowledge about inter and intra specific relationships; @Hortal2015SevSho].
+This first challenge (local incompleteness) has been, in large part, addressed by the recent emergence of a suite of methods aiming to predict interactions *within* an *existing* network, many of which are reviewed in @Strydom2021RoaPre.
 Second, recent analyses based on collected data [@Poisot2021GloKno] or metadata [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
 Meaning that although